 Born in Smedjebacken, Dalarna 1975 I Lives and works in Stockholm, Sweden.

 With an infallible sense of hues and lighting, together with a meticulous craftsmanship, the scenography is made co-star to the leading characters in Helena Blomqvist’s images.
-The meticulously designed sceneries suggest influences from such disparate sources such as early examples of photomontage and film noir.
+The meticulously designed sceneries suggest influences from disparate sources such as early examples of photomontage and film noir.
 There is a touch of melancholy inherent to many of the works by Helena Blomqvist.
-The subdued palette brings late 19:th century Scandinavian painting to mind and enhances this sense of melancholy.
-An early catalyst in the artistry of Blomqvist might be found in resent photography history among names such as Christer Strömholm and Cindy Sherman.
+The subdued palette brings late 19th century Scandinavian painting to mind and enhances this sense of melancholy.
+An early catalyst in the artistry of Blomqvist might be found in resent photography history, in the recognition of Christer Strömholm and Cindy Sherman.
 Where Sherman represents a highly conceptual and staged approach to photography, Strömholm is considered the most prominent figure in a documentary tradition that has long prevailed in Swedish photography.
 Blomqvist’s work intertwine these opposites where the documentary, by allusions to an external reality and topical issues, provide a setting for more stunning sceneries that points further back in the history of photography to the likes of Julia Margaret Cameron and a bygone sensuality.